-In the previous post in this series I discussed how we can see public health strategies as “technologies” which reveal human health, life and behaviour in particular ways and acts as tools for changing these.
+In the previous post in this series I discussed how we can see public health strategies as “technologies” which reveal human health, life and behaviour in particular ways and act as tools for changing these.
 In this post I will discuss how different forms of what Nikolas Rose calls the “psy-sciences” (the disciplines concerned with the psyche) also use “technologies” for understanding and intervening in human life.
 In the process they help to shape how our minds, brains, consciousness and unconscious are understood and experienced.

 Some of the most important “technologies” of psychology were developed by Sigmund Freud.
 One of the key problems which Freud tried to tackle was how to gain access to, and intervene in, the unconscious.
-This was important to Freud because he believed that our unconscious drives and desires clear huge part in directing our behaviour and influence our mental health.
+This was important to Freud because he believed that our unconscious drives and desires play a huge part in directing our behaviour and influence our mental health.
 However, the unconscious is inherently hidden from direct view.

 Initially he thought the best route to his goal would be to analyse dreams, as outlined in his famous book The Interpretation of Dreams, as dreams seem to be the time when the unconscious mind takes over.
 Other methods he used included analysis of slips of the tongue (“Freudian slips”), which are never simply mistakes but unconscious thoughts escaping past our conscious mind.

 He also used hypnotism as a way of observing unconscious thoughts.
-The principle being that hypnotism can put people into a dreamlike state while still allowing communication with therapist.
+The principle being that hypnotism can put people into a dreamlike state while still allowing communication with a therapist.
 He later developed the more sophisticated approach of “introspection” which involved interviewing patients in a relaxed state (while lying on his famous “couch”).
 Patients would be trained in methods of looking into their own psyche, thoughts and feelings for the sources of their mental anxieties.Embed from Getty Images

 Although Freud firmly believed in the scientific validity of his approach it is now clear that the idea of the unconscious mind as something which can be accessed through therapeutic intervention is at least to some extent constructed through the process of looking for it.
-For instance, there have been many reported cases of phantom “repressed” memories of child sexual abuse and other traumatic events which seem to be planted through suggestions of a psychiatrist (deliberately or not).
+For instance, there have been many reported cases of phantom “repressed” memories of child sexual abuse and other traumatic events which seem to be planted through the suggestions of a psychiatrist (deliberately or not).

 While Freudian psychoanalysis was hugely influential in the 20th century another completely different strand of psychological investigation was developed almost concurrently, this is “behaviourism”.
-Behaviourists have an entirely different view of consciousness to psychoanalysis in the sense that it largely deny the existence of the unconscious mind.
+Behaviourists have an entirely different view of consciousness to psychoanalysts in the sense that they largely deny the existence of the unconscious mind.
 Or at least consider it to be beyond the realm of scientific observation and investigation.
 Instead human consciousness is seen as a “black box” with the behavioural psychologist merely observing inputs (stimulus) and outputs (response).

 The DSM has gone through several different versions in its history.
 The first two versions were highly psychoanalytical in character.
 There were very few listed disorders and all were effectively seen as neuroses of one kind or another.
 These are all presented in a descriptive fashion with a lot of detail and the onus was still very much placed on the clinician to interpret the symptoms of the patient and align them with the qualitative description in the manual.